SiliconLabs/gecko_sdk/app/btmesh/documentation/example/btmesh_soc_sensor_server/readme.md

 ## Device Firmware Update

 Device Firmware Update (DFU) is a new feature introduced in the Bluetooth Mesh Model specification v1.1 that provides a standard way to update device firmware over a Bluetooth mesh network.
-The example has the Updating node functionality enabled by default that is fulfilled by installing the Firmware Update and BLOB Transfer model components:
+The example has the Target node functionality enabled by default that is fulfilled by installing the Firmware Update and BLOB Transfer model components:

 - Firmware Update Server
 - BLOB Transfer Server